Scheelite: Occurrence

 Scheelite occurs in contact metamorphic skarns; in high-temperature hydrothermal veins and greisen; less commonly in granite pegmatites.
 Temperature and pressure of formation is between 200 and 500 °C and from 200 to 1,500 bar.
 Typical mineral association includes cassiterite, wolframite, topaz, fluorite, apatite, tourmaline, quartz, grossular–andradite, diopside, vesuvianite and tremolite.

-Scheelite usually occurs in tin-bearing veins; and is sometimes found in association with gold.
+Scheelite usually occurs in tin-bearing veins and is sometimes found in association with gold.
 Fine crystals have been obtained from Caldbeck Fells in Cumbria, Zinnwald/Cínovec and Elbogen in Bohemia, Guttannen in Switzerland, the Giant Mountains in Silesia, Dragoon Mountains in Arizona and elsewhere.
-At Trumbull in Connecticut and Kimpu-san in Japan large crystals of scheelite completely altered to wolframite have been found: those from Japan have been called “reinite.”
+At Trumbull in Connecticut and Kimpu-san in Japan, large crystals of scheelite completely altered to wolframite have been found: those from Japan have been called “reinite.”
 It was mined until 1990 at King Island, Australia, Glenorchy in Central Otago and Macraes Flat in North Otago and also at The Golden Bar mine at Dead Horse Creek during World War I in Nelson, New Zealand.
-There is a high concentration of Scheelite in Northeast of Brazil, mainly in the Currais Novos mine in Rio Grande do Norte State.
+There is a high concentration of Scheelite in the Northeast of Brazil, mainly in the Currais Novos mine in Rio Grande do Norte State.
 One of the world's largest Scheelite mining companies is in Luoyang, China.